-- A) The Associated Students Office of the Internal Vice President is empowered to assist the IVP in the execution of their duties.

-- B) The office shall be selected by the IVP, recommended by the President, and approved by 50% +1 of the Senate.

-- C) The Office of the Internal Vice President shall consist of:

-- 1) Chief of Staff

-- 2) A.S.
-Project Coordinator

-- 3) Campus Project Coordinator

-- 4) Communications Director

-- 5) Student Fee Advisory Commissioner

-- 6) Director of Accountability

-- 7) First Pro-Tempore

-- 8) Second Pro-Tempore

-- 9) Chair of Committee on Committees

-- 10) Executive Vice-Chair of Committee on Committees

-- D) All members referred to above shall be required to attend the weekly staff meetings, as well as the quarterly retreats.

-- E) Chief of Staff is responsible for organizing and running the Internal Vice President's Office.

-- 1) Attend all meetings on the IVP's behalf when the IVP cannot attend.

-- 2) Assume or delegate the responsibilities of any vacant positions within the IVP Office staff until such position is filled.
+- B) The Associated Students Office of the Internal Vice President is empowered to assist the IVP in the execution of their duties. - C) The office shall be selected by the IVP, recommended by the President, and approved by 50% +1 of the Senate. - D) The Office of the Internal Vice President shall consist of: - 1) Chief of Staff - 2) Student Fee Advisory Commissioner - 3) Director of Accountability - 4) First Pro-Tempore - 5) Second Pro-Tempore - 6) External Chair of Committee on Committees - 7) SIDE Coordinator - 8) Programming Coordinator - 9) Gaucho Books Lead Officer - E) All members referred to above shall be required to attend the weekly staff meetings, as well as the quarterly retreats. - F) Chief of Staff is responsible for organizing and running the Internal Vice President's Office. - 1) Attend all meetings on the IVP's behalf when the IVP cannot attend. - 2) Be responsible for the general administrative and clerical functions of the IVP office. - 3) Shall be responsible for maintaining a binder with copies of all requisitions for the IVP office. - 4) Organize and facilitate weekly staff meetings and quarterly retreats. - 5) Check in with office staff at least three (3) times per quarter to provide support and guidance in their work. - 6) Serve as the official Associated Students representative to the following Academic Senate and Administrative Advisory Committees: Council on Planning and Budget. - 7) Stay informed on all actions, legislations, and pending business of the Academic Senate and, to the best of their ability, advocate on behalf of students when issues that affect students are discussed. - 8) Serve a minimum of four (4) office hours per week dedicated to fulfilling all responsibilities of the position. - 9) Shall communicate extensively with the Academic Affairs component at each University of California student government. - 10) Attends all interviews involving Committee on Committees appointments pertaining to Academic Senate (Sub) Committees and Academic Planning and Review Panel student representatives. - G) The Student Fee Advisory Commissioner: - 1) Attend all Student Fee Advisory Committee (SFAC) meetings and provide brief written reports of the meetings to both the IVP and the Committee on Committee's Administrative Advisory liaison.